-\bheading{Quantifying and comparing the optimality gap among chained BFT protocols (\ssecref{sec:Protocolanalysis}).} We evaluate the leadership democracy of four pioneering chained BFT protocols: Two-chain HotStuff (referred to as 2CHS), CHS, Streamlet, and Fast-HotStuff (referred to as FHS).
+\bheading{Quantifying and comparing the optimality gap among chained BFT protocols (\ssecref{sec:Protocolanalysis}).} We evaluate the leadership democracy of four pioneering chained BFT protocols: Two-chain HotStuff (denoted as 2CHS), CHS, Streamlet, and Fast-HotStuff (denoted as FHS).
 They have been widely adopted in the industry~\cite{aptos, cypherium, baidu, Hotshot} and also inspired many subsequent chained BFT protocols~\cite{danezis2022narwhal, Kauri, gai2023scaling, sheng2021bft, stathakopoulou2022state, neu2021ebb, decouchant2022damysus}.
-(See more reasons for choosing them in \ssecref{sec:related}.)
+(See more choice reasons in \ssecref{sec:related}.)
 Our evaluation results show that none can achieve the optimal values in the two metrics.
 Specifically, CHS has the worst chain quality and censorship resilience under the same fraction of Byzantine nodes.
 For example, the chain quality (resp., censorship resilience) of CHS decreases by $0.29$ (resp., $0.56$) from the optimal value when the fraction of Byzantine nodes is $1/3$.

 By observing the optimal strategies for these protocols, we find that an adversary can always prevent some blocks proposed by honest nodes from being committed without any risk of its blocks.
 In other words, the attacks on these protocols are riskless.
 It also implies that even a single Byzantine node can obtain unfair chain quality from these protocols.
-The root reason for this is due to the deterministic nature of rules; when a node tries to fork a proposed block, it can always make its block win.
+The root reason for this is the deterministic nature of rules; when a node tries to fork a proposed block, it can always make its block win.
 Besides, the strategies also identify some new attacks in Streamlet and FHS.
 For example, the adversary can strategically release its withheld block to override subsequent blocks from honest nodes in Streamlet, while hiding the QC of previous blocks to create forks in FHS.
-Besides, we also validate the effect of obtained optimal strategies on chosen protocols in the open-source benchmark platform Bamboo~\cite{gai2021dissecting}, which is provided in \appref{appen:experiment}.
+Besides, we also validate the effect of the obtained optimal strategies on chosen protocols in the open-source benchmark platform Bamboo~\cite{gai2021dissecting}.

 \bheading{Exploring lightweight countermeasures (\ssecref{sec:countermeasure}).} According to the found vulnerabilities and weaknesses in the analysis, we propose specific countermeasures for three protocols.
 In particular, our countermeasures should not \textit{modify voting and committing rules}, which ensures that the safety of chained BFT protocols is not affected.
 Guided by this principle, our countermeasures include optimizing the \textit{voting pattern} in FHS and introducing randomness in the \textit{proposing rule} of 2CHS and CHS.
 Our evaluation results illustrate that these countermeasures can significantly improve leadership democracy under attack.
 We also identified the difficulty of thwarting attacks in Streamlet without breaking the principle.
 Some key points are summarized as follows: